hyw208/minikube_demo/README.md

 # minikube_demo
-demo python flask debug in minikube
+demo debug python flask with rpdb in minikube

 0. assume you have docker and minikube installed started correctly
     >eval $(minikube docker-env)